jackyzha0/jackyzha0.github.io/content/thoughts/collaborative software.md

   - pattern
 ---

+> Collaborative computing focuses on group rather than individual problem solving and decision making tasks necessary to accomplish business and scientific objectives.
+It provides an environment in which people can share information without the constraints of space and time.

 Each user device has a local replica of the data and this local replica can be updated anytime (ideally even while offline), and re-sync with others when network is available

 Challenge: how do we reconcile concurrent updates?